bombasticSlacks/Aspirant/Game/Terminology.md

 ### Melee Attack
 An [Attack](#Attack) with a weapon with no otherwise specified range.
 You can generally make a melee attack within 2m of your opponent.

+### Thrown Attack
+An [Attack](#Attack) with a weapon which is thrown at the target.
+Things like bows and crossbows are not thrown attacks.

 ### Trained
 A [Character](#Character) is trained in something if they either have the relevant training, or at least 1 rank in the skill.